AbhinavA10/ML-courses/Intro-DL-Keras/README.md

 ## Recurrent Neural Networks
 - supervised deep learning model
 - take new input and previous output as another input, at the same time
-    - e.g scenes in a movie are not indepedant data points, but are related
+    - e.g scenes in a movie are not independent data points, but are related
 - networks with loops
 - very good at modelling patterns and sequences of data, such as texts, genomes, handwriting, and stock markets, etc.
 - has a temporal dimension (take time and sequence of data into account)